oecax2208/Aya-Blog/README.md

 - [Real-time event broadcasting](https://laravel.com/docs/broadcasting).

 Laravel is accessible, yet powerful, providing tools needed for large, robust applications.
 A superb combination of simplicity, elegance, and innovation give you tools you need to build any application with which you are tasked.

-## Learning Laravel

-Laravel has the most extensive and thorough documentation and video tutorial library of any modern web application framework.
-The [Laravel documentation](https://laravel.com/docs) is thorough, complete, and makes it a breeze to get started learning the framework.

-If you're not in the mood to read, [Laracasts](https://laracasts.com) contains over 900 video tutorials on a range of topics including Laravel, modern PHP, unit testing, JavaScript, and more.
-Boost the skill level of yourself and your entire team by digging into our comprehensive video library.